shaniasinha/scientific-computing-group-1/README.md

 *TBC* (Include instructions on how to install the project dependencies)

 ## Usage
+### Set 1
+To obtain the result for problem set 1, open set1.ipynb,

 *TBC* (Include instructions on how to use the project)